Kyle-WSG/ProjectPumaPubDemo/README.md

 # Project Puma — Daily Diary (Wireline Activity Log)

-**Forked for a December demo**: this branch carries the current UX with enhanced buttons/borders, LOG well-report mock, and shift/activity validation.
+**Forked for a December demo**: this branch carries the current UX with enhanced styling, LOG well-report mock (in development), and shift/activity validation.

 Project Puma is a Streamlit app for capturing one shift per user per day (single vehicle + single site) with multiple activities.
 It stores data in SQLite by default and can switch to Snowflake automatically if a Snowpark session is active.